Prerequisites for heavy quark coalescence in heavy-ion collisions: modifications of nuclear matter at

 In heavy quark limit where center of mass frame is equivalent to charm rest frame ($d=r$),

 where $\Delta(r)= \Delta_0 e^{-r/\sigma_c}$.
 One can see that Eq.~(\ref{p-corr}) turns to Eq.~(\ref{integrals}) in the limit $\Delta_0\rightarrow 0$.

-We show in Figure~\ref{coal-probp} (a) the total coalescence probability of charm quark with color and momentum correlations as a function of $D$ meson radius for several momentum correlation strength with the color and momentum correlation length being 1 fm.
+We show in figure~\ref{coal-probp} (a) the total coalescence probability of charm quark with color and momentum correlations as a function of $D$ meson radius for several momentum correlation strength with the color and momentum correlation length being 1 fm.
 One can see that the effects of momentum correlation on coalescence probability are stronger than those of color correlation and total coalescence probability reaches one for a strong momentum correlation, depending on $D$ meson radius.

 For a small radius of $D$ meson the coalescence probability is less sensitive to the relative momentum between charm and light antiquark, which reduces the effects of momentum correlation on coalescence probability.
 If $D$ meson radius is less than 0.6 fm at $T_c$, another correlation such as spatial correlation will be needed for the coalescence probability to reach one.
 It can be realized by introducing $r-$dependent $N_2$, that is, $N_2(p_c,\Delta,r)$.
 However, the spatial correlation will take place last, because it is induced by the correlation of color and momentum.

+We note that the total coalescence probability increases above 1 for a large radius in figure~\ref{coal-probp}, which looks unphysical.
+However, it is an artifact from the assumption that the coalescence probability of charm quark with one single parton is not affected by the presence of other partons in the medium.
+Considering that the charm quark cannot make coalescence with two partons simultaneously to form a $D$ meson, the coalescence probability with one parton is not completely independent from that computed for the other parton~\cite{Lin:2009tk}.
+This overlapping problem emerges in dense medium or when the contributions of different partons to the charm coalescence probability are not negligible compared to one.
+Therefore, the solid line in figure~\ref{coal-probp} will, in reality, smoothly converges to 1 with increasing $D$ meson radius.

 We can speculate that the presence of strong momentum correlations is physically motivated by the strong non-perturbative nature of heavy quark interactions with the QGP around $T_c$.
 This has been investigated in different studies, where, for example, the temperature dependence of heavy quark transport coefficients within non-perturbative quasi-particle approaches is shown to provide correct description of various heavy quark observables~\cite{Song:2015sfa,Scardina:2017ipo} and also to give an estimate of spatial diffusion coefficients in agreement with lQCD calculations~\cite{Banerjee:2011ra}.
 However, a precise derivation of the origin of such momentum correlations and their relation to the properties of heavy quark interactions with the QGP can be done only by coupling our hadronization model to a dynamical evolution of QGP matter near $T_c$, which is far from the setup of this study.
 We remind here that the goal of this work is to provide a snapshot of the QGP properties at hadronization through coalescence of heavy quark at $T_c$.